Using PiNN

 charges).

-are implemented as TensorFlow estimators. models
+PiNN models are implemented as TensorFlow estimators. models are also

-responsible for interfacing with external libraries like ASE
+responsible for interfacing with external libraries like ASE to run

-it is recommended to use the CLI interface
+simulations.
+When training models it is recommended to use the CLI interface

 of PiNN.